The key takeaways from Prince Harry's explosive memoir – KION546

 Britain’s Prince Harry has launched a series of incendiary accusations against members of his family in his new memoir, which reveals a number of private confrontations between him and other senior royals and details his split from the family.

-CNN has seen a copy of the book — called “Spare,” a reference to the Duke of Sussex’s role as the monarchy’s “spare heir.”
+CNN has obtained a copy of the book — called “Spare,” a reference to the Duke of Sussex’s role as the monarchy’s “spare heir.”

 The autobiography, which releases globally on Tuesday, features a litany of rebukes, criticisms and grievances from Harry’s time as a senior member of the royal family, and details of his highly publicized split from the clan in 2020.